lebogan/snob/README_UBUNTU.md

 - net-snmp
 There is a good write up on snmp by Justin Ellingwood on the DigitalOcean website [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-an-snmp-daemon-and-client-on-ubuntu-14-04).
+- your editor of choice (I use Vim)
 ```
 $ sudo apt-get update
 $ sudo apt-get install snmp snmp-mibs-downloader